xf97/EmailGetter/README.md

 # EmailGetter
-This project is used to get the email addresses of github users.
+This item is used to obtain the user's email address.

+## Requirements
+The following configuration is required: